Kritika049/MachineCoding/README.md

-This is a repo for machine codes
+This is a repo for machine codes that I have built.